saigecarter/DH110-22F-Demo/ASSIGNMENT07/README.md

 3: Access your saved/favorited volunteer opportunities and organizations and navigate to their pages.

-### UT video
-Please find the video of the usability testing [here](https://drive.google.com/file/d/1k7RQPePnFlIQRFIDB8CAaxGe6wnmAHzh/view?usp=sharing)

 ### UT survey
 Please find the survey for usability testing [here](https://docs.google.com/forms/d/e/1FAIpQLSfFq7DWYhmQHCb0UKvjV2_YMTRY096zx4Al9-7u3qJPbNviDw/viewform?usp=sharing)

 *This is the responder link, but professor has been added as a collaborator to view responses*

-### Summary of Findings
+### Usability Test #1

+Please find the video of the usability testing [here](https://drive.google.com/file/d/1k7RQPePnFlIQRFIDB8CAaxGe6wnmAHzh/view?usp=sharing)

+<ins>*Summary of Findings:*</ins>

 In the beginning of the survey, the volunteer found that the website looked easy to use, trustworthy, with a pleasant design.

-When asked what they expected to do on each page, their answers were all correct.
+When asked what they expected to do on each page, their answers all aligned with the intended design:

 **For Volunteer Opportunities page:**